mandade84/Neural-networks-and-deep-learning/README.md

 # Neural-networks-and-deep-learning
-some code from the book by Michael Nielsen
+some codes from the book by Michael Nielsen